shinyquagsire23/monado/doc/ipc.md

 - It is OK if only one new client is accepted per mainloop.
   - The mainloop is high rate (compositor rate) and new client connections are relatively infrequent.

+The IPC service creates a pipe as well as some state variables, a mutex, and a condition variable.
+When the JVM Service code has a new client, it calls `ipc_server_mainloop_add_fd()` to pass the fd in.
+It writes the FD number to the pipe, then waits on the condition variable to see either that number or the special "shutting down" sentinel value in the `last_accepted_fd` variable.
+If it sees the fd number, that indicates that the other side of the communication (the mainloop) has taken ownership of the fd and will handle closing it.
+If it sees the sentinel value, or has an error at some point, it assumes that ownership is retained and it should close the fd itself.

+The other side of the communication works as follows: epoll is used to check if there is new data waiting on the pipe.
+If so, the lock is taken, and an fd number is read from the pipe.
+A client thread is launched for that fd, then the `last_accepted_fd` variable is updated and the condition variable signalled.